Healthplan Spain

 Why Some Landlords May Ask for Health Insurance

-But: When a foreigner (especially non-EU) rents in Spain for long-term stays, landlords (or agencies) often request proof of health insurance for two reasons:
+But: When a foreigner (especially non-EU) rents for a long-term stay, landlords or agencies may request proof of health insurance for two reasons.

 1. Visa and Residency Situations

-If you're renting to apply for a visa or residency (non-lucrative visa, student visa, digital nomad visa, etc.), you must show:
+If you're renting as part of a visa or residency application — non-lucrative visa, student visa, digital nomad visa, etc. — you must show:

 2. Tenant Stability and Risk Reduction

-A few private landlords (especially with high-end or long-term properties) may ask for health insurance simply to feel reassured that:
+Some private landlords (usually with high-end or long-term properties) ask for proof of private health insurance to verify:

-- Canadian digital nomad renting 1-year apartment in Valencia — Likely Yes (because of residency link)
+• Canadian digital nomad renting for 1 year in Valencia — Likely yes

-- German Erasmus student staying 6 months — Maybe (depends if visa needed)
+• German Erasmus student staying 6 months — Maybe

-- American retiree applying for non-lucrative visa with rental home — Definitely
+• American retiree applying for a non-lucrative visa — Definitely

 Need Health Insurance for Your Spanish Visa or Long-Term Rental?